fuji-fabric/fuji-fabric.github.io/docs/001-Modules/148-warning.md

 - Required String Permission: `null`
 :::
 :::command
-- Command Syntax: `/warning create-temp <OfflinePlayerName targetPlayer> <Duration duration> <GreedyString warning>`
+- Command Syntax: `/warning clear-all [Boolean confirm]`
-- Document:   Create a new warning with expiration for the player.
+- Document:   Clear all warnings for all players.

 - Can be executed by console: `true`